BestTimesToVisit.com Logo

 safety

-Kandy is generally safe, but be aware of petty theft, especially in crowded areas like the market or bus station.
-Keep your valuables secure and be cautious of overly friendly strangers offering unsolicited tours or 'special' deals.
-Trust your instincts and stick to well-lit, populated areas after dark.
+Kandy is generally a safe city, but like anywhere, be aware of your surroundings, especially in crowded areas like the market or bus station.
+Keep your valuables secure and be wary of overly friendly strangers offering unsolicited tours or 'special' deals.
+Trust your instincts!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.